-The red-tailed hawk is a large hawk, brown above and white below, with a brown-streaked band on the belly.
+The red-tailed hawk is a large hawk and probably the most common hawk in North America.
+It is brown above and white below, often with a brown-streaked band on the belly.
 Adults have a rust-red tail with a narrow black band near the end.
-In flight the front edges of the wings are dark, contrasting with the lighter wing linings.
-In winter, several other color morphs of this species can also be seen in Missouri, ranging from almost entirely dark brown to very pale.
+In flight, the front edges of the underwing have a dark oblong patch, contrasting with the lighter wing linings.
+Several other color morphs of this species can be seen in Missouri, especially in winter, ranging from almost entirely dark brown to very pale.
 Albino birds are also occasionally seen.
 Immature birds are similar to adults except that the tail is brown with narrow dark bars.

 Length: 22 inches (tip of bill to tip of tail); wingspan: 50 inches.
 Females are larger than males.